manageandmore/my_mm/util_scripts/README.md

 SLACK_SIGNING_SECRET="<slack_signing_secret>"
 ```

-3. Make sure you have generated a credentials.json file with your google credentials and placed it in the util_scripts folder
+3. Make sure you have generated a credentials.json file with your Google credentials and placed it in the util_scripts folder
 4. Run scholarsToNotion.py
 2. Run creditEntriesToNotion.py